n3pheddy/AdventOfCode2020/README.md

 2020th value for [0, 3, 6]: 436
 2020th value for [14, 8, 16, 0, 1, 17]: 240
 30000000th value for [14, 8, 16, 0, 1, 17]: 505

+I struggled with nim, almost as much as I struggled with Julia.
+The toolchain is buggy.
+I did install `choosenim` to make it easier, but there seemed to be a problem with the compilation cache.
+Even though my syntax was correct, the compiler failed with weird errors such as "undeclared identifier" and "indentation error".
+I never found the root cause, but I worked around it by using `choosenim` to install a different version of `nim`.
+It was a bad experience and I don't think it's ready to be used for heavy production use at this time.

+16. nim c -r aoc16.nim
+Ticket Scanning Error Rate: 29759
+Product of departure fields: 1307550234719